Alhambra Valley, California

-Alhambra Valley (/ɑːlˈhɑːmbrə/, /es/) is a census-designated place in the Briones Hills of central Contra Costa County, California.
+Alhambra Valley (/ɑːlˈhɑːmbrə/, /es/) is a census-designated place in the Briones Hills of central Contra Costa County, California, United States.
 Alhambra Valley sits at an elevation of 525 ft.
 The 2020 United States census reported that Alhambra Valley's population was 805.
 The Spanish name of the valley was Cañada del Hambre "Valley of Hunger"; it was adapted into English with obvious influence from "Alhambra".

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.61 square miles (4.18 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 1.61 square miles (4.18 km^{2}), all land.

 Demographics

 Alhambra Valley first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Alhambra Valley had a population of 805.
-The population density was 498.8 PD/sqmi.
-The racial makeup of Alhambra Valley was 78.4% White, 1.4% African American, 0.4% Native American, 3.5% Asian, 0.4% Pacific Islander, 4.0% from other races, and 12.0% from two or more races.
-Hispanic or Latino of any race were 12.4% of the population.